Customizing Generated Code

 Move complex rendering to components:

-// Instead of complex render function
+// Instead of complex cell logic, use a Vue component

 {

-key: 'actions',
+id: 'actions',

-label: 'Actions',
+header: 'Actions',

 }